tomverbeure/cisco-vwic3-2mft/README.md

-# CISCO VWIC2-2MFT-T1/E1 WAN Card
+# CISCO VWIC2-2MFT-T1/E1 WAN Card Reverse Engineering

 The goal of this project was to reverse engineer the Cisco VWIC2-2MFT-T1/E1 WAN card.
 These are plug-in board that slide into a standard HWIC slot of a Cisco routers.